Long distance entanglement generation through coherent directed transport of Neutral atoms in unmodulated optical

-{\em Directed transport.--} Here we consider a superlattice potential with $\phi=0$ for which $J_o=J$ and $J_e=0$.
-As the result, a single atom localized at a single site, is subjected to a double well potential as shown in Fig.~\ref{fig1}(c).
+Here we consider a superlattice potential with $\phi=0$ for which $J_o=J$ and $J_e=0$.
+As the result, a single atom localized at a single site, is subjected to a double well potential as shown in Fig.~\ref{fig1}(a).
+The dynamics of this system has been first analyzed in Ref.~\cite{Isart} for both noninteracting and interacting atoms in a double-well problem.
+Furthermore, optimal quantum control have been investigated for smoothly increase and decrease of the tunneling barriers.
+In this section we review the results of Ref.~\cite{Isart} to determine the notation for the rest of the paper.
 We denote the state of the atom localized in the left (right) site as $|\sigma,0\ra$ ($|0,\sigma\ra$) where, $\sigma$ represents the spin of the atom and $0$ denotes an empty site.
 The evolution of these states in a double well are given by

-At an optimal time $t_h=\frac{\pi}{2J}$, atom is completely hopped to the other site leaving its initial site empty.
+At a deterministic time $t_h=\frac{\pi}{2J}$, atom is completely hopped to the next site leaving its initial site empty.
 When tunneling is completed after $t=t_h$, by performing a phase shift $\phi=\pi/2$ to the lattice potential, all the large (small) barriers in the potential are replaced by small (large) ones, as shown in Fig.~\ref{fig1}(b), and atom thus resides in a new double well.
-So, the dynamics of Eq.~(\ref{single-site-evolution}) is repeated and atoms hops one site further.
+So, the dynamics of Eq.~(\ref{single-site-evolution}) is repeated and atom hops one site further.